 sudo trimforce enable

 Solid State hard drives provide dramatic increases in both speed and reliability.
 Replacing a motorized drive with an SSD means you are moving from the speed of rotating platters to the speed of electricity.
-Modern SSD's rarely degrade, are not affected by impact or heat, and have become affordable.
+Modern SSD's rarely degrade, are less affected by impact or heat, and have become affordable.
 There are various SSD form factors.
-The most common form factor is 2.5" SATA, meaning it is a direct replacement for a typical laptop hard drive.
+The most common form factor is 2.5" SATA, meaning it is a direct replacement for a typical laptop or desktop hard drive.
 These drives can be installed in either laptop or desktop computers.
 M.2 SATA drives and m.2 PCI-Express (NVMe) drives are installed in both laptops and desktops equipped with modern motherboards and the correct slot for either of these drives.
 The fastest solid state drives are m.2 PCI-Express, which bypass limitations of the aging SATA bus and interface directly with the PCI-Express bus, essentially the same architecture as video cards.
 However, no matter which SSD you select, it will be dramatically faster and more reliable than the best mechanical hard drive.
-For best results, use SSD's with a modern operating system such as Windows 10 or Mac High Sierra to ensure the drive is maintained correctly by its internal maintenance cycle known as wear leveling or TRIM.
+For best results, use SSDs with a modern operating system such as Windows 10 or Mac High Sierra (and above) to ensure the drive is maintained correctly by its internal maintenance cycle known as wear leveling or TRIM.

 Slow computers are often suffering from a degraded hard drive.
 When a hard drive begins to wear out or degrade, sectors become weak or unreadable, causing your computer to freeze or hang while it retries the sector.
 A hard drive in the early stages of failure is called a degraded drive.
 A degraded drive can usually be duplicated to a new drive using specialized recovery equipment.
 If you suspect your drive is degraded, you should have it diagnosed for prefailure defects.